-Code Warriors: NSA’s Codebreakers and the Secret Intelligence War Against the Soviet Union.
-By Stephen Budiansky
+Code Warriors: NSA’s Codebreakers and the Secret Intelligence War Against the Soviet Union: By Stephen Budiansky.

 This story begins with the joint British-American Cryptologists during World War II, who broke the Nazis Enigma Code, and follows the feuding military factions, in the Battle of Signals (all electronics) Intelligence, and then some.
 As NSA was formed, in the 1950s, to coordinate the entire SIGINT effort, the feuding continued, but with another Agency, the newly-formed Central Intelligence Agency.
 Washington politics and in-fighting at its worst

-NEW ADDITION: Monsoon: by Robert D. Kaplan
+Monsoon: By Robert D. Kaplan.